What Doesn't Kill You Makes You Robust(er): How to Adversarially Train against Data Poisoning: Understanding Adversarial Training for Data Poisoning

 \paragraph{ Preparing for a strong threat model. }

 In order to harden the model against a wide range of poisons, we train against a strong surrogate attacker.
 The differences between the surrogate threat model and that of a real-world attacker concern the attacker's access to the defender's training routine.
 The surrogate attacker in our training algorithm is aware of the defender's training protocol (e.g. learning rate, optimization algorithm), architecture, and defense strategy but can neither influence training nor intercept random factors such as initialization and mini-batch sampling.
 In cases where the defender only re-trains a component of a model or fine-tunes the model, the exact baseline pre-trained model, including its parameters, is known to both parties.
 The attacker's trigger (a target image for targeted poisoning or a specific patch for backdoor attacks) is unknown to the defender, and we do not assume that the defender possesses additional, vetted, clean data.
-In order to constrain the attacker, the defender chooses a $||\cdot||_p$-norm perturbation budget $\varepsilon$ against which they seek robustness.
+In order to constrain the attacker, the defender chooses a $||\cdot||$-norm perturbation budget $\varepsilon$ against which they seek robustness.

 Since the attacker possesses such strong knowledge concerning the defender's training routine, the threat it poses constitutes a near worst-case analysis.
 If more factors, such as model definition or parts of the training protocol, are hidden from the attacker, then the quality of the defense can only improve.
 On the other hand, the defender needs to set a $\varepsilon$ bound within which to be robust against attacks - if there were no such limit, then the attacker could arbitrarily modify data.
-Previous works such as \citet{xu_detecting_2020} have considered the existence of clean data or a given clean model, but this presents the obvious problem that if the security of the data pipeline is breached, then there may be no way of knowing a-priori what data is clean and what is not.